Associate Degrees for Transfer

 - Prerequisite:None.

-This course introduces strategies that teachers and parents can use to help young children develop social and emotional skills.
+This course introduces strategies that teachers can use to help young children develop social and emotional skills.
 It examines theories, research, and practical applications for teachers in early childhood classrooms and parents at home.
-Developmental stages of children's behavior, positive discipline techniques, and promotion of social-emotional skills are also covered.
+The course emphasizes how the adults' perceptions, experiences, and behavior influence child behaviors and also play a role in how adults respond to child behavior.
+Developmental stages of children's behavior, positive guidance techniques, and promotion of social-emotional skills are also covered.

 Upon completion of this course, the student will be able to:

-- identify teaching and parenting practices that foster social-emotional skills.
+- understand culturally responsive and inclusive teaching and parenting practices that foster positive social-emotional skills.

 ECE 326 Making Learning Visible Through Observation and Documentation